-The current GU classification is a holding category, allowing single-family residences on five acre lots with a minimum width and depth of 300 feet.
+The current GU classification is a holding category, allowing single-family residences on a five acre lot with a minimum width and depth of 300 feet.
 The minimum house size in GU is 750 square feet.

-The proposed RRMH-1 classification permits single-family mobile homes and detached single-family residential land uses on minimum one acre lots, with a minimum width and depth of 125 feet.
+The proposed RRMH-1 classification permits single-family mobile homes and detached single-family residential homes on minimum one acre lots, with a minimum width and depth of 125 feet.
 This classification permits horses, barns and horticulture as accessory uses.
 The minimum house size is 600 square feet.